HackYourFuture-CPH/JavaScript/javascript1/week1/homework.md

 ## Step 4: Hand in Homework:

-- Remember to seperate the code into meaningful commits!

 Use the `hyf-homework` repo and find folder that locally on your cumputer

 -----

 Create a new branch called `javascript/javascript1/week1` and checkout this branch

-**Git command**
 ```
 git checkout -b javascript/javascript1/week1
 ```

 -----

-To add your files go to the folder `javascript/javascript1/week1` here you add all your files relevant for this homework, commit them and push them
+To add your files go to the folder `javascript/javascript1/week1`.
+Here you add all the files relevant for the homework.
+Remember to seperate the code into meaningful commits.
+You can now push the commits

-**Git command**
 ```
 git add .
-git commit -m "homework"
+git commit -m "Implemented task 1"
 git push origin javascript/javascript1/week1
 ```

 -----

-Now you go into the `hyf-homework` repo on https://github.com/ click on the `Pull requests` tab and then click the `New pull request` button
+Go into the `hyf-homework` repo on https://github.com/ click on the `Pull requests` tab and then click the `New pull request` button

 Where it says compare, choose the `javascript/javascript1/week1` branch.
 Just keep the pull request title as it is.
 You can leave a comment if you want.
 Now click `Create pull request`.
 You have now handed in homework, but you are not quite done yet